YangTavares/origin/Sphinx/_build/html/_sources/16accumulator.txt

 16-bit Accumulator
 ==================

 A 16-bit Accumulator is used to interface with the "Write INs" of the SRAM manager, it is going to reduce the Inputs needed to program the SRAM cells at the FPGA.
-Also, it is important to have a way to choose which SRAM cells you want to program per time and how to choose then.
-At the end, use a software to translate your Verilog program into a Place and Route file that will be transformed into our programming logic for the FPGA.

 .. image:: /Research/FPGAdescription/16accumulator.png